Sidney-stn/SOTF-Mods/README.md

 public void OnPlayerJoin()
 {
     // This is called when a player joins the server or host.
     // Add Your Code Here
 }
-public void OnPlayerLeave()
-{
-    // This is called when a player leaves the server or host.
-    // Add Your Code Here
-}
 public void OnCashChange()